Farnborough College of Technology

 Farnborough College of Technology is a college located in the town of Farnborough, Hampshire in the South East of England.
-Although primarily a further education college, Farnborough College of Technology also has a University Centre (University Centre Farnborough) which offers a range of higher education courses, accredited by the University of Surrey.
+Although primarily a further education college, Farnborough College of Technology also incorporates a university centre (University Centre Farnborough), which offers a range of higher education courses accredited by the University of Surrey.

-Farnborough College of Technology has a second campus located in the town of Aldershot, Hampshire in the South East of England, known as Aldershot College.
+Farnborough College of Technology has a second campus located in the contiguous town of Aldershot, Hampshire in the South East of England, known as Aldershot College.

 In 2011, Farnborough College of Technology was rated 'Outstanding' by Ofsted.